Metered Dose Inhaler (MDI)

 This type of inhaler uses a small canister of medicine inside a plastic holder.
 The medicine in the canister is under pressure.
 As you press on the canister, a small burst ("a metered dose") of medicine is sprayed out of the canister.
 Most people call this a "puff" of medicine.

-- Using a Medication Inhaler with a Spacer Device with Mask
+- Using an MDI with a Spacer Device & Mask

 - Look on the side of the canister or in the package insert that comes with the inhaler and find the total number of puffs (called doses) the canister contains.